WooDNSword/registrar/README.md

 + The **relay** is a daemon that clients and servers connect to, and handles the administration, registration, deregistration, and lookups of all domains.
   This program is meant to always be running, and ties the WooDNSword system together.
-Outside of allowing server-registered domains, the relay can itself reserve domains to reduce load and ensure uptime of a registered domain.
+In addition to allowing server-registered domains, the relay can itself reserve domains to reduce load and ensure uptime of a registered domain.

 + The **server** is another daemon that connects to a relay and registers any